-It was nearly 6 years ago that I first heard of Rila Monastery.
+It was in college that I first heard of Rila Monastery.

-It was mentioned in one of my favorite books, “The Historian,” which is about 99 percent responsible for my desire to go to Eastern Europe in the first place.
+It was mentioned in one of my favorite books, “The Historian,” which weaves real history together with a modern-day vampire tale.
+That book was about 99 percent responsible for my desire to go to Eastern Europe in the first place.
 Even before I had made concrete plans for my summer trip to Europe, I knew that Bulgaria was going to be included, just so I could visit Rila.

 The monastery (which is officially called the Monastery of Saint Ivan of Rila) is the largest and most well-known Eastern Orthodox monastery in Bulgaria.
 Pilgrims and tourists come from all over the world to visit its painted church, arch-laden residential buildings, and museum.
 The surrounding mountain scenery is an added bonus.